stectr/stectr/README.md

 ### Hi there 👋

 My name is **Steven Truong** and I am a first year Computer Science Major at UCI!
 I am interested in software design and creating user interfaces that *flow* and build cohesive experiences.
+My hobbies are [music](https://open.spotify.com/user/22wuvflylmfcylehjha3xob6i?si=36041e4f87534979), gaming, and tennis.

 You can contact me on [Instagram](https://www.instagram.com/stehhven/) or Discord @ ste#7322.
 <!--